 VA Survivors Pension

-Was an officer and started on active duty after October 16, 1981, and hadn’t previously served on active duty for at least 24 months
+The Veteran was an officer and started on active duty after October 16, 1981, and hadn’t previously served on active duty for at least 24 months

 And this must be true for you: